eliemichel/AugenLight/README.md

 ### Downloading

-This repository contains *submodules* to include the GLFW and glad repositories, so **do not use** the *dowbload zip* button provided by GitHub.
+This repository contains *submodules* to include the GLFW and glad repositories, so **do not use** the *download zip* button provided by GitHub.
 If you want a zip, download the [last release](https://github.com/eliemichel/AugenLight/releases/download/lvl0-v1.0/AugenLight.zip).
 To clone the repository using git, run:

 ```
 git clone --recurse-submodules https://github.com/eliemichel/AugenLight.git